vectronic/homebridge-jvc-projector/README.md

 * `name` is the name for the accessory instance.
 * `projector_ip` is the IP of a JVC projector supporting control over Ethernet based IP.
+* `projector_password` is an optional network password for the JVC projector.
 * `python_path` is the path to python for invoking JVC IP API.
 Default is `/usr/bin/python`.
 * `poll_interval` is the polling interval in seconds for the power state.
 Default is `3`.
 * `connection_delay_interval` is the delay in seconds between consecutive connections to the projector.
 Default is `1`.